ariary/kube-podpreemption-DoS/README.md

 Now we have a cluster with stuffed nodes.
 We want to evict `target` pod of another tenant within another namespace.
 We have succeed to obtain specific labels of the target pod.
 We are going to use them with `podAntiffinity`.
 We will instruct kubernetes to schedule our higher-priority pod on a node where the `target` pod is not.

 As all the node are stuffed and can't schedule the higher-priority pod  without reaching a cpu Out-Of-Resource the anti-affinity can't be respected.
-The `podAntiAffinity` will then force the scheduling of the higher pod where the target pod is, triggering its eviction.
+The `podAntiAffinity` will then force the scheduling of the higher-priority pod where the target pod is, triggering its eviction.

 1. Create the high-priority pod: `kubectl apply -f target/pod-high.yml`